 Any participant who gets a job will be expected to turn in their paystubs immediately.
 During the first month of employment, MHC/SNAMHS will continue to pay housing/food/personal needs costs.
-From the second month of employment onward, the participant will be expected to pay the proportional amount of their expenses (with 20% of their pay check being set aside as "savings").
-Any living expenses that are above an individual's income will continue to be supplemented with housing funds paid for by MHC/SNAMHS.
-If individuals do not submit paystubs immediately upon beginning to work and on an ongoing basis, the assumption will be that the individual is managing their finances independently and after the first month of rent being paid after employment is secured, no additional monies from MHC/SNAMHS will be paid to housing providers.
-Individuals who have not turned in paystubs (during the first month or any month thereafter), will be responsible for all housing, food, and personal needs costs on their own.
+From the second month of employment onward, the participant will be expected to pay the proportional amount of their expenses (with 20% of their pay check being conserved by the individual as "savings").
+Any and all contract expenses exceeding the remaining 80% of their paycheck will continue to be supplemented with housing funds paid for by MHC/SNAMHS.
+However, if individuals do not submit paystubs immediately upon beginning to work and on an ongoing basis, the assumption will be that the individual is managing their finances independently and after the first month of rent being paid after employment is secured, no additional monies from MHC/SNAMHS will be paid to housing providers.
+Individuals who have not turned in paystubs (during the first month or any month thereafter), will be responsible for all housing, food, and personal needs costs independently.
 Individuals who are responsible for paying rent independently and fail to do so by the 3rd of the month, will be evicted from the supported living home and asked to find alternative living arrangements.